pravincoder/Stock_Analysis_Investment/Readme.md

 # Optional: Enable LangChain tracing
 LANGCHAIN_TRACING_V2=true
 ```

+### (Optional) Using Local LLM with Ollama
+- Use the  files in the setup folder to create a LLama3 , Mistral8b ... or your own LLM model

+- Commands/steps to setup ollama llm comming soon!

 ## Usage

 Once the servers are running, you can access the application in your browser by navigating to `http://localhost:3000`.